 The poor quality of the Zimbabwean electorate is the potent weapon for the politicians whose only interest is preserving their authority over the people.
 When people stop hero-worshipping politicians, politicians will stop taking them for granted.
 Blindly adopting social and political systems creates robots of people who simply respond to prompts of their operators.

-The fact remains that in principle and practice nothing fundamentally separates the MDC-T and ZANU PF; both organisations have a high degree of understanding of the principle of democracy so much that it is a lot easier for them to notice and evade it and they have done a good job of it.
+The fact remains that in principle and practice nothing, apart from names, fundamentally separates the MDC-T and ZANU PF; both organisations have a high degree of understanding of the principle of democracy so much that it is a lot easier for them to notice and evade it and they have done a good job of it.
 The only difference between the two is that ZANU PF does not pretend to be democratic while the MDC-T remains in denial that it is a dictatorship.
 In short, ZANU PF is an effective dictatorship and the MDC-T is a confused incompetent dictatorship.

 An incompetent dictatorship is not synonymous to a democracy and must not be confused as such; the MDC-T is a dishonest dictatorship not a democracy!
 The basis of our political system should be the right for the ordinary people to define and alter the rules of socio-political institutions and not for the hierarchy to impose rules, regulations and laws that shield the authorities from scrutiny while exposing ordinary citizens and political opponents to illegal abuse.